claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241002165058.png]]

 ## Athena
-**Serverless** is a query service to analyze data stored in Amazon S3.
+**Serverless**, is a query service to analyze data stored in Amazon S3.
 It uses standard SQL language to query the files and their content.
 Athena can do 2 things:
 - Lets you run SQL queries on S3 Buckets
 - Interactively, run data analytics, using Apache Spark

 - Athena SQL
 	- Component
-		- Workgroup: saved queries which you grant permissions to other user to access
+		- **Workgroup**: saved queries which you grant permissions to other user to access
-		- Data source: a group database
+		- **Data source**: a group database
-		- Database: a group of tables
+		- **Database**: a group of tables
-		- Table: data organized as group
-		- dataset: raw data of table
+		- **Dataset**: raw data of table
-	- Table
-		- You can create using SQL and AWS Glue Wizard
+		- **Table**: data organized as group
 	- **SerDe**: is a serialization and deserialization libraries for parsing data form different format
 		- Can override the DDL configuration that you specify in Athena when you create your table
 ## Quantum Ledger Database
 Used to review history of all the changes made to your **application data** over time, serverless. **Difference with Amazon Managed Blockchain**: no decentralization component

-**Features:**
-- **Immutable Logs**: Data cannot be altered or deleted after entry, ensuring permanent records.
+- **Fully Managed**
+- **Serverless**
+- **Immutable Logs**
-- **Cryptographic Verification**: Utilizes SHA-256 hashing for secure, verifiable transaction histories.
+- Utilizes SHA-256 hashing for secure, verifiable transaction histories.
-- **Fully Managed**: Automated management of infrastructure allows users to focus on application development without worrying about underlying hardware.
-- **Serverless**: Scales automatically with application demands, enhancing efficiency.
-- **SQL-like Queries**: Supports PartiQL for flexible, SQL-compatible data querying.
-- **Central Governance**: Managed under a central trusted authority, ideal for applications needing a reliable transaction log.
-- **High Throughput and Scalability**: Designed for rapid and frequent updates with minimal latency.
-- **AWS Integration**: Works seamlessly with other AWS services for improved functionality and simpler management.
-- **ACID Transactions**: Ensures database integrity with transactions that are atomic, consistent, isolated, and durable.
-- **Journal Storage**: Records changes sequentially in a document-oriented format for structured data handling.
+- Pay only for what you use
+- It keeps a full record of all changes to your data that can't be modified or overwritten.

 # Monitoring
 ## Cloud Trail